4/24/2025

 Chief Financial Officer, CACI International

-Yeah, Sheila, I would also add you will have noted, I'm sure that our free cash flow increase in the for the year is related to as we get through the details of the integration, being able to optimize the capacity utilization of the Azure facilities.
-We've actually been able to reduce some of our spectral production capex spent plans.
+Yeah, Sheila, I would also add, you will have noted, I'm sure, that our free cash flow increase for the year is related to, as we get through the details of the integration, being able to optimize the capacity utilization of the Azure facilities.
+And we've actually been able to reduce some of our spectral production CapEx spent plans.

 speaker